Venmo ChargebackRules, Timeframes, & Best Practices for Both Merchants & Customers

 The first thing to mention here is that the Venmo Payment Protection Plan only applies to qualifying payments.
 This means that any disputes that fall outside of this category will be immediately denied.
 Otherwise, cardholders may be entitled to a refund if the transaction qualifies.

-Qualifying payments must be one of the following:
+Qualifying payments have to be one of the following:

 • Venmo Debit Card purchases.